rahul-theroboticist/personal_webpage/content/post/raeng-geep/index.md

 ---
-title: Empowering Future Engineers: Volunteering at the Royal Academy of Engineering’s GEEP Bootcamp
+title: "Empowering Future Engineers: Volunteering at the Royal Academy of Engineering’s GEEP Bootcamp"
 summary: About the RAE's GEEP bootcamp and why I volunteered for the one-day bootcamp as a mentor representing The National Robotarium.
 date: 2025-03-02